mariadb-corporation/mariadb-columnstore-server/README.md

-#ColumnStore Server (version 1.0)
+#MariaDB ColumnStore Server (version 1.0)
-This is the server part of MariaDB ColumnStore 1.0.1 MariaDB ColumnStore 1.0.1 is the development version of MariaDB ColumnStore.
+This is the server part of MariaDB ColumnStore 1.0.1.
+MariaDB ColumnStore 1.0.1 is the development version of MariaDB ColumnStore.
-It is built by porting InfiniDB 4.6.2 on MariaDB 10.1.14 and adding entirely new features not found anywhere else.
+It is built by porting InfiniDB 4.6.7 on MariaDB 10.1.14 and adding entirely new features not found anywhere else.

+#MariaDB Columnstore Engine (version 1.0)
+This is the engine part of MariaDB ColumnStore 1.0.1.
+Engine is a submodule of Server in the build process.

 ###Alpha release notice
 MariaDB ColumnStore 1.0.1 is an Alpha release.
 This is the first MariaDB